useblocks/awesomesphinx/docs/index.rst

 .. hint::

-   This documentation project is in an early phase and could need some love and smart ideas from additional developers.
+   This documentation project is in an early phase and could need some love, smart ideas and beautiful designs from you.
-   So any help is welcome.
-Just visit our `GitHub project <https://github.com/useblocks/awesomesphinx>`_.
+   So why not join us on our `GitHub project <https://github.com/useblocks/awesomesphinx>`_?
+   More details on our :ref:`contribute` page.

 Featured themes and extensions